mmistakes/made-mistakes-jekyll/terms/index.md

 ## License

-All original content (ie: articles, blog posts, illustrations, artwork, photographs, code) available on MadeMistakes.com is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
-Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't use it for commercial purposes without my written consent.
+All original content (e.g. articles, blog posts, illustrations, artwork, and photographs) available on MadeMistakes.com is released under a [Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License](http://creativecommons.org/licenses/by-nc-nd/3.0/deed.en_US) unless otherwise noted.
+Basically this means you are free to share, transmit, distribute, alter, transform, and build on my work just as long as you don't use it for commercial purposes without my prior written consent.

 ### Attribution